http-kit/http-kit/README.md

 [@shenfeng]: https://github.com/shenfeng
 [@ptaoussanis]: https://github.com/ptaoussanis

+# Usage

-Ring adapter(HTTP server) with async and websocket extension
+## Ring adapter(HTTP server) with async and websocket extension

-(:use org.httpkit.server)
+`(require '[org.httpkit.server :as server]) ; Make the org.httpkit.server namespace accesible via server`

 The server uses an event-driven, non-blocking I/O model that makes it lightweight and scalable.
 It's written to conform to the standard Clojure web server Ring spec, with asynchronous and websocket extension.
 HTTP Kit is (almost) drop-in replacement of ring-jetty-adapter
 Hello, Clojure HTTP server

+### Hello, Clojure HTTP server

 run-server starts a Ring-compatible HTTP server.
 You may want to do routing with compojure

-(defn app [req]
+`(defn app [req]
   {:status  200
    :headers {"Content-Type" "text/html"}
    :body    "hello HTTP!"})
-(run-server app {:port 8080})
+(server/run-server app {:port 8080})`

 Options:

-    :ip: which IP to bind, default to 0.0.0.0
+   * `:ip:` which IP to bind, default `to 0.0.0.0`
-    :port: which port listens for incoming requests, default to 8090
+   * `:port:` which port listens for incoming requests, default to 8090
-    :thread: How many threads to compute response from request, default to 4
+   * `:thread:` How many threads to compute response from request, default to 4
-    :worker-name-prefix: worker thread name prefix, default to worker-: worker-1 worker-2....
+   * `:worker-name-prefix:` worker thread name prefix, default to `worker-`: `worker-1` `worker-2`....
-    :queue-size: max requests queued waiting for thread pool to compute response before rejecting, 503(Service Unavailable) is returned to client if queue is full, default to 20K
+   * `:queue-size:` max requests queued waiting for thread pool to compute response before rejecting, 503(Service Unavailable) is returned to client if queue is full, default to 20K
-    :max-body: length limit for request body in bytes, 413(Request Entity Too Large) is returned if request exceeds this limit, default to 8388608(8M)
+   * `:max-body:` length limit for request body in bytes, 413(Request Entity Too Large) is returned if request exceeds this limit, default to 8388608(8M)
-    :max-line: length limit for HTTP initial line and per header, 414(Request-URI Too Long) will be returned if exceeding this limit, default to 8192(8K), relevant discussion on Stack Overflow
+   * `:max-line:` length limit for HTTP initial line and per header, 414(Request-URI Too Long) will be returned if exceeding this limit, default to 8192(8K), relevant discussion on Stack Overflow

-Stop/Restart Server
+### Stop/Restart Server

-run-server returns a function that stops the server, which can take an optional timeout(ms) param to wait for existing requests to be finished.
+`run-server` returns a function that stops the server, which can take an optional timeout(ms) param to wait for existing requests to be finished.

-(defn app [req]
+`(defn app [req]
   {:status  200
    :headers {"Content-Type" "text/html"}
    :body    "hello HTTP!"})